platformsh/legacy-cli/README.md

-  docs                                      Open the online documentation help                                      Displays help for a command list                                      Lists commands login                                     Log in to Platform.sh logout                                    Log out of Platform.sh multi                                     Execute a command on multiple projects web                                       Open the Web UI activity
+  docs                                      Open the online documentation help                                      Displays help for a command list                                      Lists commands multi                                     Execute a command on multiple projects web                                       Open the Web UI activity